-The innovation theme, Innovative functions, has been added to this third Lightweight Agenda with the ambition to clearly stimulate completely new approaches and dare to test ideas that are judged to be a high risk.
-Within LIGHTer we prefer the concept high potential and by developing more funding models that provide long-term conditions to think in new ways and try radical ideas, we also hope to establish more projects in the category.
+The innovation theme, “Innovative functions”, has been added to this third Lightweight Agenda with the clear ambition to stimulate completely new approaches and embolden researchers to test ideas judged to be "high-risk" - but we prefer to use the concept "high-potential".
+So by developing more funding models that promote an innovative mindset and encourage radical ideas, we also hope to establish more projects in this category.

 Industry-based development projects